JuanmaFranco/HomeLab/README.md

 3. **Cloud Identity and Security**:

-    - Established Azure Active Directory and synchronized it with the on-premises AD environment.
+    - Established and configured Azure Active Directory (Azure AD) for cloud-based identity management.
     - Created and managed cloud-based user accounts and groups.
     - Enabled Multi-Factor Authentication (MFA) for added security on Azure AD.

 4. **System and Software Management**:

     - Utilized PDQ Deploy for centralized software deployment across all Windows clients, demonstrating proficiency in remote software management.
-    - Configured and managed Windows Server roles and features, including DNS, DHCP, and File Services.
+    - Configured and managed Windows Server roles and features, including DNS, DHCP, and Remote Access.

+5. **Microsoft 365 Administration:**:

+    - Managed Microsoft 365 services, including user accounts, license assignments, and group configurations.
+    - Administered Exchange Online for mailbox management, and implemented SharePoint and OneDrive for file storage and collaboration.
+    - Executed recovery operations for deleted files and mailboxes.

-5. **Network Monitoring and Visualization**:
+6. **Network Monitoring and Visualization**:

     - Installed and configured Zabbix for comprehensive monitoring of all VMs.
     - Set up Grafana dashboards to visualize monitoring data, providing insights into system performance and health.

-6. **IT Service Management**:
+7. **IT Service Management**:

     - Implemented Jira Service Management (JSM) as a ticketing system to simulate handling IT support requests.
     - Managed and resolved simulated tickets, reflecting typical IT support tasks like password resets, software installations, and system troubleshooting.

-7. **Remote Access and Support**:
+8. **Remote Access and Support**:

     - Integrated tools like TeamViewer and AnyDesk for remote access and support capabilities.
     - Demonstrated proficiency in using these tools to resolve user issues remotely, enhancing support efficiency.

+9. **VPN Configuration**:

+    - Configured a VPN to provide secure remote access to network resources, including role-based access controls and client setup.

 -------------------------------------------------------------------------------------------------